Juno Temple

 Juno Temple in Year One

-The following year marked the release of two feature comedies, "Kaboom" and "Dirty Girl," both starring Juno.
+The next year brought two comedies showcasing Juno's range: "Kaboom" and "Dirty Girl."
 In 2011, she portrayed Queen Anne in the adventure film "The Three Musketeers," based on the famous novel by Alexandre Dumas.

 Juno Temple as Queen Anne